Veraticus/cryptolalia/README.markdown

 The above image contains a ciphertext!
 It was inserted there using cryptolalia in the following manner:

-1. The plaintext ("secrets are fun") was transformed with a Pollux Morse-code cipher:
+1. The plaintext ("secrets are fun") was transformed with a Pollux Morse code cipher:

 ```ruby
 pollux = Cryptolalia::Cipher::Pollux.new